I love speaking with smart people. As a journalist, I get to do it a lot.

 Renowned expert Dr. Andrew Weill, MD, reviewed my first book, “Better Each Day: 365 Expert tips for a healthier and happier you.
 In Dr. Weill’s words, “It’s a rare person who won’t find something useful–even life-changing–in Jessica Cassity’s collection of good ideas.”

 I trained to be an Integrative Health Coach at Duke Integrative Medicine, in Durham, North Carolina.
 It was at Duke that I learned the power of finding each person’s individual motivation to make change.
-I’ve since been invited back to mentor another group of coaches, which has been incredibly fulfilling work!

 You might have seen my byline in the New York Times.
 For many years I contributed to their (now defunct) gear column: Physical Culture.
 (This story cost me my media discount at Orvis, but… I was only reporting the facts!)